© Ⓟ 1993, 2015 SYDA Foundation®. All rights reserved.

 Bangalore, India

-I chant this version of Om Namah Shivaya almost every day.
-It has helped me through some difficult times, especially during this pandemic.
-It seems to me a very intimate version and often I have the impression that Gurumayi and I are alone, just the two of us, chanting together.
+Om Namah Shivaya almost every day.
+It has helped me through some difficult times.
+It seems to me a very intimate version, and often I have the impression that Gurumayi and I are alone, just the two of us, chanting together.

-I remember Baba’s teaching that we should make the Guru our own and this is exactly what I do in this chant.
+I remember Baba’s teaching that we should make the Guru our own, and this is exactly what I do in this chant.

 Ajijic, Mexico

-Yesterday, as I chanted the mantra in the Darbari Kanada raga with Gurumayi, it seemed to take hold of my breath.
+Darbari Kanada raga with Gurumayi, it seemed to take hold of my breath.
 My inhalations became very deep, and then each word of the mantra seemed to form and repeat itself.
 When the words left my mouth, they did not go outward but inward, into my body.
 I felt the mantra flow from my throat downward to my sacrum, like a river.
-Then my inhalation, broad and deep, drew a large semicircle from my sacrum to my mouth and the mantra slid upward again inside me.
+Then my inhalation, broad and deep, drew a large semicircle from my sacrum to my mouth, and the mantra slid upward again inside me.

 For some time, I was lulled by this great, uninterrupted, circular movement of infinite gentleness between the mantra and my inhalation.
 Then my breath stopped.
 My entire being was bathed in pure love.
 My head slowly fell back, my mouth opened, and I felt a sweet ball of energy enter it and then slide into my throat before spreading throughout my being and immersing me in deep peace.